ebi-ait/projects-index/README.md

 CI is done in GitLab but only those in the `ebiwd` namespace have access to see progress of the pipeline.
 So, unit tests are also ran using GitHub actions (see `.github/workflows/ci.yml`) so that any unit test and build errors are caught.

+#### Prettier

+Prettier is used for this project for code formatting and is forced through CI.
+It should run on a pre-commit hook automatically after you `yarn install` but if not you can either set up prettier in your IDE of choice or ust run `yarn prettier . --write` to format your changes.

 ### Developing

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.